Kitware/vtk-js/Documentation/content/docs/structures_PolyData.md

 title: PolyData
 ---

-A PolyData is a surface mesh structure that can hold data arrays either on points, cells or on the dataset itself.
+A PolyData is a surface mesh structure that can hold data arrays in points, cells or in the dataset itself.

 ## Structure